 Customs and VAT: find the differences

 There have been no borders within the European Union since 1993.
-Under the themes of free movement of people, goods, services and money, on January 1st 1993, it became possible to transport goods from one EU member state to another.
-This would considerably reduce the long queues formed at national borders because of trucks customs have to check.
+Under the themes of free movement of people, goods, services and money, on Jan.
+1, 1993, it became possible to transport goods from one EU member state to another without long lines at national borders to have customs check the truck.

-With Brexit, it was again clear to see the effect these customs controls have on international trade.
-Everyone has seen the awful traffic jams on both the French and English sides of the Channel Tunnel.
+With the Brexit, it was again clear to see the effect these customs controls have on international trade.
+Everyone has seen the hellish traffic jams on both the French and English sides of the Channel Tunnel.

 But what do these customs checks actually entail?
 And what is the relationship with VAT?
-In the following you will find an explanation.
-And let me say right away: this is written by a VAT specialist and is certainly not intended as advice or a complete overview of customs rules.
+Here is an explanation, where I say right away: this is written by a VAT specialist and certainly not intended as advice or a complete overview of customs rules.

-Lets start with the VAT rules: VAT is levied on the supply of goods and services, intra-community acquisitions of goods, and on the importation of goods (1).
-Thus, import is separately taxable for VAT.
-In principle, import is taxed in the country where the goods are brought into the European Union, unless the goods are actually cleared in another EU member state (2).
-The value to be used to calculate the VAT that is due when importing goods, is the so-called customs value (3).
+To begin with the VAT rules: VAT is levied on the supply of goods and services, intra-community acquisitions of goods, and on the importation of goods (1).
+Thus, imports are a separate taxable event for VAT.
+In principle, imports are taxed in the country where the goods are brought into the European Union, unless the goods are actually just cleared in another EU member state (2).
+The value to be used to calculate the VAT due when importing goods is the so-called customs value (3).
 This is not necessarily the same as the price paid for the goods to the supplier.

 Customs rules are actually a lot simpler than VAT rules.
 For customs, there is only one taxable event, and that is importation.
 However, before you get to the importation, there are several options for moving the time and place of the importation or even not having it happen at all.
 Consider placing the goods under a special customs procedure, such as a customs warehouse, or transit (T1).

-To keep it simple we will stay at "standard importation," or "putting the goods into free circulation".
+But for the sake of convenience, let's stay with "standard importation," or putting the goods into free circulation.
 I often explain this process as follows:

 1. Goods arrive at the border, in a boat, truck or plane.

-2. The Customs authorities want to know what (type of) goods it concerns, where they come from, and how much they are worth.
+2. Customs wants to know what goods they are, where they came from, and how much they are worth.

-3. The importer fills out this information on the import declaration, and the customs authorities verify it.
+3. The importer indicates this information on the import declaration, and customs verifies it.

-4. Because it is virtually impossible for the customs authorities to check all incoming trucks, ships and planes, many checks take place only administratively.
+4. Because it is virtually impossible for Customs to check all incoming trucks, ships and planes, many checks take place only administratively.

-5. The customs authorities determine whether, and how much, import duty must be paid.
-The importer must pay these to the customs authorities, along with the VAT due on importation.
+5. Customs determines whether, and how much, import duty must be paid.
+The importer must pay these to customs, along with the VAT due on importation.

-6. After the customs authorities' approval, the importer gets permission to ship the goods.
+6. After customs approval, the importer gets permission to ship the goods away.

 Below is a brief explanation of these steps in the customs process.